Home Chemistry Acids Nitric Acid

 The mixture of concentrated HNO3 (3 volumes) and concentrated HCl (1 volume) is known as aqua regia.
 Aqua regia is a powerful oxidant due to the presence of free chlorine and NOCl

-It dissolves gold or platinum metals through the action of nascent chlorine and ClNO.
-It is used for refining metals like gold or platinum and cleaning glassware in laboratories.
+Aqua regia can dissolve gold or platinum metals through the action of nascent chlorine and ClNO.
+Therefore, such solutions are used for refining gold or platinum metals and cleaning glassware in laboratories.

-• The main storage consumption is about 80 percent of strong nitric acid used in the manufacture of ammonium nitrate (NH4NO3) which is chiefly used as an acidic fertilizer plant, and explosive in mining.
+• The main storage consumption is about 80 percent of strong nitric acid used in the manufacture of ammonium nitrate (NH4NO3) which is generally used as an acidic fertilizer for plants, and explosive in mining.

 • Nitric acid is also used (5 -10 percent) in making cyclohexanone, and caprolactam as a route to nylon.